kenlo94/Pewlett-Hackard-Analysis/README.md

 ## Drawing Insights

 1. Looking at the output, we can see that there are a total of 300,024 employees in the dataset.
 2. There were a total of 36,150 employees hired in 1986.
-The first employee hired that year was Jiann Bondorf on Januray 1st, 1986 and the last employee hired that year was Odoardo Heuter on December 31st, 1986.
+The first employee hired that year was Jiann Bondorf on January 1st, 1986 and the last employee hired that year was Odoardo Heuter on December 31st, 1986.
 3. There were a total of 24 managers, with most departments having more than just one manager.
 4. There were a total of 331,603 results.
 This might seem odd since I previously stated that there were only 300,024 employees in the dataset, but if we take a closer look at the results, we can see that some employees are part of more than one department.
 5. There were a total of 20 results.
 The oldest Hercules B. was born in 1952 and the youngest Hercules B. was born in 1964.